- Group Overview

 Bharti started its telecom services business by launching mobile services in Delhi (India) in 1995.
 Since then there has been no looking back and Bharti Airtel, the group's flagship company, has emerged as one of the top telecom companies in the world and is amongst the top three wireless operators in the world.

-Bharti Airtel has operations in 17 countries across Asia and Africa– India, Sri Lanka, Seychelles, Chad, Congo Brazzaville, Democratic Republic of Congo, Gabon, Ghana, Kenya, Madagascar, Malawi, Niger, Nigeria, Rwanda, Tanzania, Uganda, and Zambia.
+Bharti Airtel has operations in *17 countries across Asia and Africa– India, Sri Lanka, Bangladesh, Seychelles, Chad, Congo Brazzaville, Democratic Republic of Congo, Gabon, Kenya, Madagascar, Malawi, Niger, Nigeria, Rwanda, Tanzania, Uganda, and Zambia.

 Over the past few years, Bharti has diversified into emerging business areas in the fast expanding Indian economy.
 The group offers – life insurance and general insurance to customers across India.
 Bharti also serves customers through its fresh and processed foods business.
 The group has growing interests in other areas such as mobile internet, real estate, training and capacity building, and distribution of telecom / IT products.